exesdotnet/ChordScaleMatrix/README.md

 **Manually**

-Once SupperCollider is loaded you can open `ChordScaleMatrix/install_ChordScaleMatrix.scd` if not all requirements are installed.
+Once SupperCollider is loaded you can open `ChordScaleMatrix/install_ChordScaleMatrix.scd` in case not all requirements are installed.

 Open `ChordScaleMatrix/ChordScaleMatrix.scd` and click betweenn the parenthesis and press `Strg + Return` to run the SuperCollider document!